Skip to Content Skip to Navigation

 An ambitious undertaking and a clever idea to represent each step in the pharmaceutical 'exploration' by a different style of music, but I am not too sure it hangs together too well in the purely musical form.
 The 'screenplay' version may have the edge as the dialogue adds another dimension, although with as much talking as music, one probably wouldn't want to play it too often.

 The rest of the album comprises five songs that are all pretty basic hard rock.
-The best of the bunch were the two tracks with the more prominent keyboards, namely the more commercial 90's Child and Mare Crastinum which sort of reminds me of The Cardiacs played at half speed!
-However, both these songs, particularly 90's Child, do feature some of the weakest lead vocals on the album.
-Final track Rock Hard was quite a poor way to end the album as it brought back memories of some of the very mediocre material that was released during the New Wave Of British Heavy Metal.
-However, I imagine it would be a very good live number with its heavy repetitive structure and all four band members taking turns to deliver the lead vocal.
+The best of the bunch were the two tracks with the more prominent keyboards, namely the more commercial 90's Child and Mare Crastinum which sort of reminds me of The Cardiacs played at half speed! . . .

 Sleepy Hollow have made a very brave and bold attempt at producing something different in the rock/metal field.
-What they do, they do with a fair degree of competence and originality and I am sure they will find an audience.
-However, ultimately it was not really my bag.
+What they do, they do with a fair degree of competence and originality and I am sure they will find an audience. . . .